- What is Asperger’s?

 Most infants will be responding to their name by the time they’re 9 months old.
 If your baby does not, it may be a cause for concern.

-All babies learn by repetition, but you may find that a baby with Asperger’s will have repetitive behaviors such as rocking back and forth or flapping their hands.
-Not all repetitive behavior is a sign of Asperger’s, but if they continue this type of behavior past 6 months, it may be a cause for concern.
+All babies learn by repetition, but you may find that a baby with Asperger’s will have repetitive behaviours such as rocking back and forth or flapping their hands.
+Not all repetitive behaviour is a sign of Asperger’s, but if they continue this type of behaviour past 6 months, it may be a cause for concern.